thibaut-neoledge/azure-docs.fr-fr/articles/azure-portal/azure-portal-dashboard-share-access.md

 <properties
-   pageTitle="Accès aux tableaux de bord du Portail Azure | Microsoft Azure" description="Cet article vous explique comment partager l’accès à un tableau de bord dans le Portail Azure." services="azure-portal" documentationCenter="" authors="tfitzmac"
+   pageTitle="Azure portal dashboard access | Microsoft Azure" description="This article explains how to share access to a dashboard in the Azure portal." services="azure-portal" documentationCenter="" authors="tfitzmac"